Derigaaz/Java_Developer_exercise/README.md

 # Java Developer exercise
-Exercise for job position at IT Software
+Exercise for a job position at IT Software